Villagecool/Overly-Complicated-Note-Blocks/README.md

 ![Rester](/renders/rester.gif)

-All Note Blocks above it will be delayed by the set abount of time.
+All Note Blocks above it will be delayed by the set amount of time.

 ![Rester GUI](/renders/rester-ui.png)